compilit/probably/README.md

 ### Chaining probables

-The map and flatMap methods enable you to take your probable and apply a function to it.
+Methods like map, flatMap, test, thenRun and thenApply enable you to take your probable and apply a function to it.
 But only in case it has a value.
 This means you can chain probable methods through a fluent API.
 Map and flatMap won't do anything to a null value (in other words, a Probable.Nothing or Probable.Failure).
 Otherwise, your original, possibly failed Probable would be lost by the Probable encountering exceptions during the map and flatMap methods.
 Here is an example: